somayarayan/udacity-fsdn-capstone-somaya/README.md

 ```
 #### Errors
-If you try fetch a page which does not have any movies, you will encounter an error which looks like this:
+If you try fetch a page which does not have any movies, you will have an error which looks like this:

 ```bash
 $ curl -X GET https://udacity-fsdn-capstone-somaya.herokuapp.com/movies?page123124